Fault Tolerance by Construction: Examples: Fault-Tolerant Circuit Synthesis and Optimisation

-Once again, the resulting circuit has corrections we have to perform conditioned on the measurement outcomes to reliably implement the desired specification.
 This alternative implementation of a syndrome measurement is equally efficient as our optimisation of Shor-style syndrome measurements.
 Additionally, it moves data qubits around the chip in a teleportation-like fashion; the two auxiliary qubits end up carrying data while two of the data qubits are freed up.
-This can lead to dynamic implementations of syndrome measurement circuits akin to \textcite{eickbuschDemonstratingDynamic2024} which can aid with routing on chips with limited connectivity or with leakage reduction.
+This can lead to dynamic implementations of syndrome measurement circuits akin to \textcite{eickbuschDemonstratingDynamic2024}, which can aid with routing on chips with limited connectivity or with leakage reduction.